The eye sockets (orbits) are bony cavities that contain and protect the eyes. Infections may involve the tissues

 Preseptal cellulitis usually is caused by spread of an infection of the face or eyelid, an infected insect or animal bite, conjunctivitis, a chalazion, or sinusitis.

 Tissues around the eye become swollen, warm, tender, and usually red.
+A fever may develop.
 Sometimes the eye is so swollen that it cannot be easily opened.
-However, once the eye is opened, vision is not impaired.
-A fever may develop.
+However, once the eye is opened, vision is not impaired, the eyeball is not bulging (proptosis), and eye movements are not impaired.

 Doctors can often diagnose preseptal cellulitis by the person's symptoms, but sometimes a potentially more serious infection, orbital cellulitis, may also be a possible diagnosis.
 If so, computed tomography (CT) or magnetic resonance imaging (MRI) is done.

-Treatment consists of antibiotics (for example, amoxicillin with clavulanate).
-If people are very ill or cannot take pills, hospitalization is recommended.
+Treatment consists of antibiotics taken by mouth (for example, amoxicillin with clavulanate).
+If people are very ill or cannot take pills, hospitalization is recommended, and antibiotics are given by vein.
 People should be monitored closely by an ophthalmologist.